 Fire risk assessments can be complicated, time consuming and require specialist input, so we understand it can be tricky to keep on top of them – and that’s where we come in.

-We’ll take the faff out of fire risk assessments so that you can get on with running and growing your business, safe in the knowledge that everything and one in it is safe and legally sound.
+We’ll do all the work for you so that you can get on with running and growing your business, safe in the knowledge that everything and one in it is safe and legally sound.

 Once you’ve taken out our Fire Risk Assessment service, an expert assessor will visit your site(s) and: